Dimension matters when modeling network communities in hyperbolic spaces: Effects of dimensionality

-The existence and the location of the mode of Eq.~\eqref{eq:pdf} for \({D>1}\) is deduced by setting its first derivative with respect to \(\theta\) to zero to obtain \beq{eq:pdf_mode_exact} (D-1)\qty[\qty(\frac{\eta}{\theta^*})^\beta + 1 ] = \frac{\beta\tan\theta^*}{\theta^*}, \enq where \({\theta^*\in(0,\pi)}\) can be a maximum, a minimum or an inflection point.
-Since Eq.~\eqref{eq:pdf} is the product of a unimodal function and a decreasing function, we assume the critical point above is a maximum.
-It is shown in Appendix \ref{sec:pdf_appendix} that \(\theta^*=0\) iff \(D=1\).
-Furthermore, if \(\theta^*\ll1\) such that \(\tan\theta^*\approx\theta^*\), the solution of Eq.~\eqref{eq:pdf_mode_exact} can be closely approximated by \beq{eq:pdf_mode_approx} \theta^* \approx \eta \qty(\frac{1}{\frac{\beta}{(D-1)} -1})^{\nicefrac{1}{\beta}}. \enq This approximation is valid whenever the angular threshold \({\eta\sim(\kappa\kappa'/N)^{\nicefrac{1}{D}}}\) is small enough, which is the case for a significant fraction of node pairs in hyperbolic random graphs~\cite{Krioukov2010} and most observed degree distributions~\cite{Voitalov2019}.
+This approximation is valid whenever the angular threshold \({\eta\sim(\kappa\kappa'/N)^{\nicefrac{1}{D}}}\) is small enough, which is the case for a significant fraction of node pairs in hyperbolic random graphs~\cite{Krioukov2010} and most observed degree distributions~\cite{Voitalov2019}.
 Both factors of Eq.~\eqref{eq:pdf_mode_approx} are increasing functions of the dimension \(D\).
 Therefore, for the vast majority of nodes having a ``reasonable'' expected degree, the most likely angular distance between connected nodes in \(\mathbb{S}^D\) is greater and greater as dimension increases.
 This is yet another indicator that most connected nodes will in fact be separated by an angular distance \(\theta>0\) in hyperbolic random graphs \(\mathbb{S}^D\) with \(D>1\).
 The expression \eqref{eq:pdf} encapsulates in a simple yet accurate way that the joint effect of nodes' angular distribution on \(D\)-spheres with the hyperbolic connection probability is qualitatively and quantitatively different across ultra-low dimensions of the model.